|

 John Marston Ltd

-are the product of the former John Marston Ltd, based at the world famous
+were produced by John Marston Ltd, based at the world famous 'Sunbeamland'

 Production spanned the years 1912 to 1940.
-For the last few years, after
+For the last few years, following

-their take-over of the company in September 1937, Associated Motor Cycles
+the take-over of the company in September 1937 by Associated Motor Cycles

-(AMC) of London assembled machines from Wolverhampton-made parts.
-For three
+(AMC) of London, machines were assembled from Wolverhampton-made parts

-years until 1940 AMC also produced their own new, Sunbeam-badged models
+years until 1940 AMC also produced their own, new, Sunbeam-badged OHV models

 based on Wolverhampton precedents.
-Then, war brought civilian production to
+But, war brought civilian production to

 a halt.